 What kinds of truth claims can, or must, the church make to be the church?
 Is doctrine an embarrassing relic of a rationalist insistence on belief over practice?
 How does the church bring its convictions to the almost irreducible plurality of competing, overlapping and sometimes shared visions of life in the contemporary world?

-Students in this unit will have the opportunity to explore the place of doctrine as a dynamic resource for shaping the church’s collective imagination and embedding Christianity’s truth claims in the practices which emerge from that imagination.
 How doctrine functions in the church and how it relates to hermeneutics, contextual theology, and denominational diversity will also be studied.
 Students will come away from this unit with an appreciation that Christian doctrine is a dynamic and imaginative enterprise.
-It is not something over and against pluralism, but that it is a conversation partner with the (usually unacknowledged) doctrines of pluralism.